gozwei/Marcin-Polkowski-Miscellaneous-Codes/2016_TESLA/README.md

 # Disclaimer

-The Coding Challange was not described by Tesla Motors as confidential.
+The Coding Challenge was not described by Tesla Motors as confidential.